humanode-network/vortex-experimental-mockups/docs/vortex-simulation-implementation-plan.md

 1. Database: **Postgres** (Neon-compatible serverless Postgres).
 2. Gating source: **Humanode mainnet RPC** (no Subscan dependency for v1).
-3. Active Human Node rule: “active” derived via RPC reads from `ImOnline::*` (with a safe fallback to `Session::Validators` in v1).
+3. Active Human Node rule: address is in the current validator set (`Session::Validators`) on Humanode mainnet.
 4. Era length: **configured by us off-chain** (a simulation constant), not a chain parameter.

 Deliverable: a short “v1 constants” section committed to docs or config.